 Solar thermal technology of the 1980s spawned projects like Santa Clara Medical Center's; today the science has advanced to facilitate cost-effective generation of electrical power.

-The solar power generated at six Kaiser Permanente medical centers, five medical offices, and a distribution center represents 7 percent of the electricity used at these facilities.
+The solar power generated at six Kaiser Permanente medical centers, five medical offices, and a distribution center represents 7% of the electricity used at these facilities.
 Kaiser Permanente Santa Clara Medical Center, built in August 2007, is one of the medical centers that put up an array of new solar panels in 2011.

 In 1980, then-Congressman Norman Mineta of the 13th Congressional District, Santa Clara Mayor William Gissler, and other elected officials joined Kaiser Permanente representatives on the roof of the Santa Clara Medical Center to dedicate the solar thermal installation.